Lynching

 Alabama Memory Project Seeks to Reclaim Lost Lives, Inspires Future Researchers

 The Alabama Memory Project is an undergraduate research course directed by Dr. John M. Giggie and sponsored by the Summersell Center for the Study of the South.
-Launched in 2017, […]
+Launched in 2017, this project seeks to memorialize publicly the lives lost to lynching in the state of Alabama.
+Working on a county-by county basis, Alabama Memory students commit themselves to recovering every historical detail possible about each lynching case.
+Most importantly, this project seeks to not only uncover why these men, women, […]

 History Undergraduates Score Outstanding Research Award